RVCC-CISY225-S2019/final-project-kimhonrada21/README.md

   ### Remark

-  The design of this project follows CSS formatting rules.
+  CSS formatting rules are followed in regards to the design of this webpage project.

   ### Attributions